Top 5 Ways to Fix No Such Interface Supported Error in Windows 11

 Repair Phone Link App

-2. Update the App
+Fix 2: Update the App

 Another thing you can do is update the problematic app.
 If the issue is limited to the app version you’re using, updating to a newer version should solve the problem.

-Open the Microsoft Store and type the name of the app in the search box.
-Click the Update button to get the latest version of the app and then check if the error still occurs.
+Open the Microsoft Store and type the name of the problematic app in the search box.
+Click the Update button to get the latest version of the app and check if the error still occurs.

 Update the App

-3. Re-Register DLL Files
+Fix 3: Re-Register DLL Files

 DLL (Dynamic Link Library) files on your PC contain functions and codes that programs use to perform specific tasks.
-If some of these files are missing or corrupt, try re-registering them on your system to fix the ‘No such interface supported’ error in Windows.
+If some of these files are missing or corrupt, try re-registering them on your system to fix the “No such interface supported” error in Windows.

 Step 1: Press the Windows key + S keyboard shortcut to open the search menu.

-Step 2: Type terminal in the box, right-click on the first result and select Run as administrator.
+Step 2: Type terminal in the box, right-click on the first result, and select Run as administrator.

 Open Terminal as Admin